rsha256/MyAdvancedJavaPrograms/README.md

 - I worked with interfaces and called random animal classes that implements the Animal class to 'make a sound'

 ## Unit 2
-- I made a Checking ad Savings Account class that uses the LongDate class from Assignment 1
+- I made a Checking and Savings Account class that uses the LongDate class from Assignment 1

 ## Unit 1
 - Inheritance of the Date class without seeing the source code of the Date class - only a UML is given